Iseshima Ultimate Private Taxi Experience

 Benefits for Tourism Businesses

-A Journey to Ise Jingu Shrine, which has coexisted with the local community for over 2,000 years.
+A Journey to Ise Jingu, which has coexisted with the local community for over 2,000 years.

 Explore the lasting traces of “omotenashi”—the spirit of hospitality that lives on in the Ise pilgrimage.

-After immersing yourself in the sacred atmosphere of Ise Jingu Shrine, embark on a special journey that traces the unique hospitality culture of “omotenashi,” a tradition passed down for generations in this sacred region.
-In the past, it was said that one in three Japanese people made the pilgrimage here.
+After immersing yourself in the sacred atmosphere of Ise Jingu, embark on a special journey that traces the unique hospitality culture of “omotenashi,” a tradition passed down for generations in this sacred region.
+In the past, it was said that one in six Japanese people made the pilgrimage here.
 By exploring iseshima, a place that has welcomed countless travelers since antiquity, you can connect with its rich history and feel the spirit of hospitality that lives on to this very day.

-Ise Jingu Outer Shrine Pilgrimage + Sengukan Museum (75 min)
+Ise Jingu Geku Pilgrimage + Sengukan Museum (75 min)

 Sengukan Museum: